jamesrobinsonvfx/expandcollapsestringparm/README.md

 ### UPDATE
-Petr Zloty left a very handy comment on Vimeo demonstrating how you can expand/collapse a parm using the Action Button only by modifying the `parmTemplate`.
+Petr Zloty left a very handy comment on Vimeo demonstrating how you can expand/collapse a parm using only the Action Button only by modifying the `parmTemplate`.
 This solution is simple and elegant, and better overall for single parameters.
 However, this method will not work for individual multiparms since modifying the `parmTemplate`